AmosNimos/change-directory-plus/README.md

 ## How to use
 	Move selection up = w
 	Move selection down = s
-	Move into selected directory = a
+	Move into selected directory/file = a
 	Move out of current directory = d
 	Enter directory = e
 	Quit terminal = escape